At what age does it become inappropriate to shower or bathe with your child? Two, five, seven . . . never?

 Stop by a Certain Age, No Matter What

-"It doesn't matter if it's the opposite sex or not, one day showering with my daughter will feel inappropriate," shares Julianne M., one of many Circle of Moms members who argue that regardless of whether both parents and children feel comfortable, at a certain age children should begin showering independently.
+"It doesn't matter if it's the opposite sex or not, one day showering with my daughter will feel inappropriate," shares Julianne M., one of many readers who argue that regardless of whether both parents and children feel comfortable, at a certain age children should begin showering independently.
 As Tanya H. expresses, "Honestly at 5 I think they are perfectly capable of showering themselves!
 If they can do it with a little assistance, why not give them some personal responsibility?"
 And Randie N. agrees: "I do think that older children that are able to clean themselves should not be showering/bathing with anyone but themselves . . . just because normally people shower alone."

 Moms like Rebecca D. also note that school-age children could be mocked by peers for showering with parents: "The reason to shower with them might not outweigh the teasing they might get at school when they accidentally drop that they still shower with Mom."